 Fishing is available in Rock and Stony Creeks and anglers might find plentiful brook, brown and rainbow trout.
 Much of the stream is protected from bull or west slope cutthroat trout fishing to improve the fishery.
 Big game hunting is possible in designated areas.
 Appropriate licensing is required to fish and hunt in Montana.

 A variety of hiking, mountain biking, ATV and horseback riding trails as well as old roads climb into the steep drainages and canyons of the Bitterroot Range.
-The trail at the end of Forest Road 241 leads to Stony Lake at over 8,000 feet in elevation.

-Guests also enjoy snowmobiling, cross country skiing and snowshoeing in the area during the winter.
+Guests also enjoy snowmobiling, cross country skiing, and snowshoeing in the area during the winter.

 Reservations are nonrefundable unless extenuating circumstances warrant otherwise.
 Determination will be made on a case by case basis.